Isaac Newton: Revision of Geographia Generalis

 Some of the figures added by Isaac Newton in his 1672 and 1681 editions of the Geographia Generalis.
 These figures appeared in subsequent editions as well.

 The Lucasian Professor of Mathematics at Cambridge position included the responsibility of instructing geography.
-In 1672, and again in 1681, Newton published a revised, corrected, and amended edition of the Geographia Generalis, a geography textbook first published in 1650 by the then-deceased Bernhardus Varenius.(Bernhardus Varenius, Geographia Generalis, ed.
-Isaac Newton, 2nd ed.
-(Cambridge: Joann.
-Hayes, 1681)) In the Geographia Generalis, Varenius attempted to create a theoretical foundation linking scientific principles to classical concepts in geography, and considered geography to be a mix between science and pure mathematics applied to quantifying features of the Earth.
+In 1672, and again in 1681, Newton published a revised, corrected, and amended edition of the Geographia Generalis, a geography textbook first published in 1650 by the then-deceased Bernhardus Varenius.
+In the Geographia Generalis, Varenius attempted to create a theoretical foundation linking scientific principles to classical concepts in geography, and considered geography to be a mix between science and pure mathematics applied to quantifying features of the Earth.
 While it is unclear if Newton ever lectured in geography, the 1733 Dugdale and Shaw English translation of the book stated Newton published the book to be read by students while he lectured on the subject.
-The Geographia Generalis is viewed by some as the dividing line between ancient and modern traditions in the history of geography, and Newton's involvement in the subsequent editions is thought to be a large part of the reason for this enduring legacy.
+The Geographia Generalis is viewed by some as the dividing line between ancient and more modern traditions in the history of geography, and Newton's involvement in the subsequent editions is thought to be a large part of the reason for this enduring legacy.